 I think that part of the confusion between tree size and gullet width is due to the popularity of the Wintec saddles with interchangeable gullets.
 The concept promotes the idea that by interchanging the “gullets” you can adjust a saddle from a narrow tree size to an extra wide.
 And you can.
 But the Wintec gullets are inserted into the front of the saddle and they change the angle of the tree — and may change the front part of the gullet slightly.
 If you look at the photo on the left, imagine that the inverted “V” is either narrower or wider.
 In some saddles, the saddle gullet is wider at the pommel end and narrows over the length of the saddle.

-The implications of this difference comes when you look at the saddle on a horse.
-The model here is my 17 year old Trakehner gelding, Kronefurst.
-The first photo shows the Hermes.
-You can see that the gullet offers barely any clearance over the spine and the panels sit very close to the spine and will not distribute a rider’s weight effectively.
+The implications of this difference come when you look at the saddle on a horse.
+The model here is my 17-year-old Trakehner gelding, Kronefurst.

-Given that narrow gullets can impinge on a horse’s spine, why do manufacturer’s make them this way?
-One rational for making the gullet narrow is for rider comfort.
-Many people like riding in a saddle with a narrow “twist”, and some saddle manufacturers simply bring the panels closer together toward the back of the saddle to accomplish this.
+Given that narrow gullets can impinge on a horse’s spine, why do manufacturers make them this way?
+As mentioned above, narrow gullets and ones that get narrower toward the back are more often found on older saddles.
+In addition to those saddles being made to fit the horses we rode twenty or thirty years ago, another rationale is that it improves rider comfort.
+Many people like riding in a saddle with a narrow “twist” and some saddle manufacturers simply bring the panels closer together toward the back of the saddle to accomplish this.
 However, it’s not nearly so comfortable for your horse!

 Can a gullet be too wide?
 Yes, if it reduces the size of the panels to the point where they can no longer adequately distribute the rider’s weight.
 This is fairly unusual; it is more typical for gullets to be too narrow.